PlanterApp/planter_blog/content/posts/how-to-dry-herbs-from-the-garden/index.md

 ### Ready for Storage

 Herbs can be stored when they crumble easily, or their stems snap.
 If they are bendy or soft at all, they are not ready.
 If there is even just a little moisture left, herbs can mold.
 If you dry your herbs on stems, you can remove them from the stem.
 Stems don't hold much goodness in a plant.
-Cut some pieces in half for roots to ensure they are thoroughly dried.
+Cut roots in half to ensure they are thoroughly dried.
 Dried herbs are freshest if you keep them in their whole form.
 They tend to lose potency faster if you crush or powder them.
 The best containers to store herbs in are air-tight glass ones.
 You can use plain old Mason jars.
 Try to keep your jars in a dark area and out of light.
 Light can degrade the quality of herbs.
 Always label your jars with the plants' names, and you can add the date that you jarred them up.
 If you keep your herbs in a cool and dark place, dried flowers and leaves can stay potent for a year or more.
 Roots can stay vibrant even longer.
 If your herb has lost its smell and looks less than vital, it's time to compost them.

 Some herbs can be frozen for use in the kitchen.
 Sage, lemon balm, rosemary, and bay leaves can be frozen in plastic bags or ice cube trays.